cosmos/relayer/README.md

 [![Lines Of Code](https://img.shields.io/tokei/lines/github/cosmos/relayer?style=flat-square)](https://github.com/cosmos/relayer)
 [![Version](https://img.shields.io/github/tag/cosmos/relayer.svg?style=flat-square)](https://github.com/cosmos/relayer/latest)
 </div>

+<h1> ⚠️ Dymension patches: ⚠️</h1>

+- assumes src is Dymension hub
+- does not create channels until rollapp light client on Hub is canonical
+- accepts argument `http-addr` in config.yaml for http RPC queries (regular, not EVM).
+If empty, derives from RPC addr.
+- stuck packet search now syncs correctly
+- will no longer unnecessarily wait for a block to elapse before syncing (good for slow chains)
+- recommended to use fast query loop for fast rollapp chains (`min-loop-duration: 100ms`)
+- use `start --no-flush` to avoid flushing completely
+- in flush mode, will not expect acks immediately (supports delayedack)

+---

+<h1>Intro</h1>

 In IBC, blockchains do not directly pass messages to each other over the network.
 This is where `relayer` comes in.
 A relayer process monitors for updates on opens paths between sets of [IBC](https://ibcprotocol.org/) enabled chains.